scanmyapps/iOSSteelSecurity/README.md

 Premium library for iOS for subscribers only.

-* The main goal for this framework is to protect your app from MITM attacks.
+* The main goal for this framework is to protect your app from MITM attacks and intrusion prevention.

 ## Subscription